xavibenjamin/brightlycolored.org/_posts/2018-09-19-pull-list-for-september-26-2018.md

   - pull list
 date: 2018-09-21T15:30:24.929Z
 ---
+It's that time again!
+New comics come out tomorrow, so here's what I read last week and what I'm picking up this week.

 ## What I read last week

 - **Mr. & Mrs. X #3** - Love Kelly Thompson, but I'm just feeling Rogue and Gambit as characters.
 Dropping this title at the end of the arc.